kirstenhumphreys/lightning-talk/readme.md

 Advantages | Disadvantages
 ---------- | -------------
-Easy to format clean, professional websites | Not entirely customizable Quick in-line formatting | Not as personal or unique, looks "templatey" Responsive - Perfect for viewing on mulitple devices| Documentation is not the best for troubleshooting Animations |
+Easy to format clean, professional websites | Not entirely customizable Quick in-line formatting | Not as personalized, looks "templatey" Responsive - Perfect for viewing on mulitple devices| Documentation is not the best for troubleshooting Animations |